Online High School Summer Program

 Please examine this past qualifying exam to understand what is expected of students entering a given level.
 In recent years, points were awarded according to the following formula: Multiple Choice - 1; Short Answer - 2; Long Answer - 4.
 Scores of approximately 20 were enough to be admitted in previous years.

-If you feel that HSA (now level Green) is too advanced for you, please consider applying to our High School Problem-Solving course offered at the same time as our Middle School Summer Program (July 10 - July 21).
+If you feel that the Green Exam is too advanced for you, please consider applying to HSA offered in our Middle School High School Program (July 8 - July 19).

 Application Process